-Although the majority of it is below grade, never to be seen, the foundation is, without a doubt, a critical part of your successful barn project, both in terms of longevity and ultimately functionality.
+Barn foundations are a critical part of a successful barn project, although the majority of it is below grade, never to be seen.
+Foundations affect the building’s longevity and functionality.
 Mistakes in the foundation work can even affect the overall appearance of your new building once complete.
 So, choosing the right foundation contractor is of the utmost importance.

 Excellent references should be on your list of “must haves.”
 You may also want to choose one that does their own excavation work as these can often be two separate people.
 Thus, two different subs to manage, two different schedules to contend with, etc.